RTEMS/rtems-docs/eng/req/items.rst

     generated test case source file.

 test-teardown
-    The attribute value shall be an
+    The attribute value shall be a :ref:`SpecTypeTestSupportMethod`.
-    :ref:`SpecTypeActionRequirementTestFixtureMethod`.

 transition-map
     The attribute value shall be a list.
 Each list element shall be an